JakobKohler/go-type-inference/elaboration.md

 Conflicting type arguments can sometimes be harder to spot but will also cause unification (and type inference) to fail.
 For this example, the types A and B are defined as follows: `A: struct{a E; b byte; c []E}` and `B: struct{a bool; b F, c []F}`.
 Recursivce type unification determines the following parinings correctly: `E ≡ bool => E ➞ bool` from the first field of the struct, `byte ≡ F => F ➞ byte`.
 The conflict arises with the unification of the third struct field which results in `[]E ≡ []F => E ≡ F`.
 This cannot be true if E and F are of different types so the unification fails at this point.

-**Special situation: Untyped constants**
+### 3. Special situation: Untyped constants

 The above looked at only situations in which there are types on both sides of the equation.
 But it is quite common in code to find a situation in which there is no type specifically given.
 Untyped constants are usually not considered for type inference and is subordinate to typed arguments.
 Only in the situation where the type parameter has no inferred type yet, the untyped constant supplies this type.
 In Go, untyped constants have a default type which will be used for type inference in these cases.
-If different constants compete for the same type variable it usually results in an error unless the constants are in some order assignable to one of the competeing default type (e.g int is assignable to float64)
+If different constants compete for the same type variable it usually results in an error unless the constants are in some order assignable to one of the competeing default type (e.g int is assignable to float64).

 **Example**:

 ```